ShyamSunder149/ShyamSunder149/README.md

-A Curious guy who revolves around CyberSecurity and Software Development.
-Eventhough I don't learn something useful, I would like to watch satisfying timelapses on coding :) I escape sometimes from this circle to join my friends in Jamming, Anime, Games and Sports.
+A Curious guy into Software Development.
+Eventhough I don't learn something useful, I would like to watch satisfying timelapses and ASMR videos on coding :) I escape sometimes from this circle to join my friends in Jamming, Anime, Valorant and Football.